baijuka/ms3-bju-project/README.md

 ## Layout & Style

-Following site/s were consulted to design the layout of the site pages:
+Following site/s were used as reference to design the layout of the site pages:
 - [BBC Food](https://www.bbc.co.uk/food)

 ## Coding

-Following sites were consulted to develop coding strategy for the site:
+Following sites were used as references to develop coding strategy for the site:
 - [Code Institute Course Module](https://codeinstitute.net/)
 - [W3Schools](https://www.w3schools.com/)
 - [Materialize](https://materializecss.com/)